TypeCellOS/TypeCell/docs/interactive-introduction.md

 ## Final notes

-We hope this introduction has given you a sense of how TypeCell Codebooks and reactive notebooks work.
+We hope this introduction has given you a sense of how TypeCell and reactive notebooks work.

 The live feedback and Reactive programming model should be pretty powerful.
 There are a lot more features to discover, for example, did you know you can import any NPM package you like, or even compose different notebooks?
 Try creating your own notebook to give it a try, or have a look at the other examples.

-**Have fun using TypeCell Codebooks!**
+**Have fun using TypeCell Notebooks!**

 <small>This tutorial is inspired by [pluto.jl](https://github.com/fonsp/Pluto.jl), thanks Fons & Nicholas!</small>